clarenceb/aro4x-demo/Demo.md

 # 1. Default route
 oc expose svc/rating-web

-# 2. Edge route (<service>.<apps>.<custom-domain>) - Terminates TLS at router
+# 2. Edge route (<service>.<apps>.<custom-domain>) - Terminates TLS at router (use this is you set up your custom domain on the ingress router)
 oc create route edge --service=rating-web

-# 3. Edge route with another domain, not the default router domain (optional Ca, cert, key; if different from the default ingress/router setup)
+# 3. Edge route with another domain, not the default router domain (optional CA, cert, key; if different from the default ingress/router setup)
 oc create route edge --service=rating-web --hostname=<another-domain> --ca-cert=<path-to-ca-cert> --cert=<path-to-cert> --key=<path-to-key>
+# Test when using different domain to the default router
 curl https://rating-web.<another-domain> --resolve 'rating-web.<another-domain>:443:<router_ip_address>'

-# In App Gateway, HTTP Settings, you need to specify a Host name override with specific domain name (and backend pool can use IP address)
+# If using App Gateway, update the HTTP Settings and specify a Host name override with specific domain name (and backend pool can use IP address)

 # 4. Re-encrypt